Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

       **Figure 11.
 CAPSENSE&trade; update proximity and touch threshold**

       <img src="images/tuner-threshold-update-proximity.png" alt="Figure 11" width="750"/>
-**Note:** We are currently having an issue in the CAPSENSE&trade; Tuner which is preventing the threshold values to be applied in the device.
-Although the tuner acknowledges that the configuration is applied to the device but it seems the thresholds didnt get applied.
-To overcome this problem use the CAPSENSE&trade; Configurator to set the thresholds as shown in **Step 8** of [Set initial hardware parameters](#stage-1-set-initial-hardware-parameters).
-This issue will be resolved in the upcoming version of the CE.

 13. Repeat steps 10 and 11 to observe the SNR and signal as Figure 12 shows.